 Qualities of Competent, Trusted Yoga Teachers

 I have had ample time recently to reflect on many areas in the field of yoga, study, teaching and my likes, preferences, needs and dislikes.
 As my journey continues, I am reviewing my choices for instruction as well as training opportunities.
-I find that the qualities of yoga teachers which create a desire in me to return to their classes and to trust their judgment are those which I hope to find in a training program and to build, strengthen and express in myself and for my own teaching.
+I find that the qualities of yoga teachers which create a desire in me to return to their classes and to trust their judgment is to strengthen and express myself in my own teaching.

 Following is a personally derived list:

 - Positivity about life and people in general

 - Loving- kindness in approach

 - Competence and knowledge about poses, anatomy, safety

 - Thoughtful in learning about students

 - Listening to students without projection or blame

 - Observes change and advancements in students' practices or poses

 - Good simple job skills: arriving early enough to be available, being neat, clean, no venting in front of students about studio politics or problems, taking responsibility